745764716/hellowworld/ICLR Rebuttbal.md

 >5. list of assumptions made in our method
 >6. theoretical justification of our method
 >7.
 The searching Strategy of the norm coefficient $p$
 >8.
-More dicussion on experiments in Section 4.4.2
+More dicussion on experiment results of long-tailed OOD detection

 We understand that reviewers are busy during the response period, we would greatly appreciate it if the reviewers can kindly advise if our responses solve their concerns.
 If there are any other suggestions/questions, we will try our best to provide satisfactory answers.
 We are looking forward to any further discussion with the reviewers.
 Thank you for your time.